MohdMuslim92/SudanBridge/README.md

 - Open an issue in this repository to report bugs or propose new features.
 - Fork the repository and create a pull request with your changes for review and potential inclusion.
-- Contact the project owner through [email/LinkedIn/other contact information] to discuss potential collaborations or improvements.
+- Contact the project owner through [email](mailto:mohammed.muslim2022@gmail.com) / [LinkedIn](https://www.linkedin.com/in/mohdmuslim92) to discuss potential collaborations or improvements.

 Your contributions, feedback, and ideas are valued and can potentially help improve SudanBridge for its users.
 Thank you for considering contributing to this project!